Exercising for the birth is vital to promote natural birth. There are exercises which can help pregnant mums to prepare for the birth.

 The simplest way of teaching pelvic floor exercises was explained by a continence nurse a few years ago:

-- Sit on a chair with your feet flat on the floor
+- Sit on a chair with your feet on the floor

-- Tighten your anal muscles, or back passage, as though you were preventing yourself from passing wind.
-These are the easiest muscles ‘to find’.
+- Tighten your bum muscles, or back passage, as though you were preventing yourself from passing wind (these are the easiest muscles ‘to find’

-- Aim to hold to 10 then SLOWLY relax the muscles
+- Aim to hold for 10 seconds then SLOWLY relax the muscles.
+This is one ‘set’, repeat 10 times aiming for 10 seconds each hold

-If at first you cannot hold for the count of 10, just hold for a few seconds then slowly let go.
+If at first you can’t hold for the count of 10, that’s fine, just hold for a few seconds then slowly let go.
+Aim to keep building over a number of weeks until you can easily for 10 seconds, for 10 reps, 10 times a day.

 You will soon feel a difference: